seoboseung/StudyApp/README.md

 Open the project in Android Studio.
 After the Gradle sync is complete, you can build and run the application.

 ---

-All configurations are now complete.
-Great job on finishing the project!